 The Entrepreneur's privacy policy example

 As you consider how to write a privacy policy, specificity is good—for the most part.
-Don’t reveal too much public information about the security strategies you use to protect customer data.
+Don’t reveal too much public information about the security measures you use to protect customer data.
 Otherwise, you’ll be giving hackers a blueprint on how to best target your site.
-Studio 28 simply mentions vague “physical, electronic, and procedural safeguards” rather than describing exact security procedures.
+Studio 28 simply mentions vague “physical, electronic, and procedural safeguards” rather than describing exact security measures.

 Studio 28's privacy policy